-In 2012, Emma Fillipoff, 26, vanished from Victoria, British Columbia after behaving oddly in the downtown area.
-She has not been seen since.
+In 2012, Emma Fillipoff, 26, vanished from Victoria, British Columbia, after behaving oddly in the downtown area.

 By summer 2012, Emma was living a healthier lifestyle.
 She quit binge drinking and cut out coffee, sugar, and cigarettes.
-While known to smoke an occasional marijuana joint, she was never seen doing narcotics.
+While known to smoke marijuana, no one ever saw her doing narcotics.

-That summer, Emma also purchased a van to live and travel around the island in.
+That summer, Emma also purchased a van to live in and for traveling around the island.

 For the next four days, Emma called her mother several times wanting to go home, and then would turn around and call her back, saying she was staying.
 At 4:30 a.m. on November 28, Emma once again called Shelley and told her not to come saying, “Don’t come Mom, not today.”

 Concerned, Shelley flew out to Victoria later that day and arrived at Sandy Merriman Shelter at 11:00 p.m.
 When she got there, she learned Emma had not claimed her bed that night.
-Police were called and a missing persons report was filed.
+Shelley called the police and filed a missing person report.

 There were several sightings of Emma before, on, and after November 28th.

-According to three friends in BC, Emma had been experiencing ongoing stress related to feeling harassed by someone she had a bad experience with years prior in Campbell River, BC, where she studied culinary arts in 2008/2009.
-She did not provide details nor did she reveal his identity to her friends and in her journal.
+According to three friends in BC, Emma experienced ongoing stress related to feeling harassed by someone she had a bad experience with years prior in Campbell River, BC, where she studied culinary arts in 2008/2009.
+She did not provide details, nor did she reveal his identity to her friends and in her journal.
 A roommate recalls Emma expressing the need to avoid social situations where she had to interact with men: the main reason she chose not to stay in co-ed shelters.
-Those who knew her in Victoria say Emma seemed friendly, articulate, playful, clever and sociable; however, by early November of 2012, she had grown distant and friends noticed a dramatic change in her behaviour and personality.
-She refused invitations to go on adventures, cancelled a trip to Mexico with a friend at the last minute, and generally seemed frightened to go anywhere that wasn’t the pier or the shelter (HelpFindEmmaFillipoff.com).
+Those who knew her in Victoria say Emma seemed friendly, articulate, playful, clever, and sociable; however, she had grown distant by early November of 2012, and friends noticed a dramatic change in her behavior and personality.
+She refused invitations to go on adventures, canceled a trip to Mexico with a friend at the last minute, and generally seemed frightened to go anywhere that wasn’t the pier or the shelter.HelpFindEmmaFillipoff.com

-On November 20th, she was captured on surveillance camera at the YWCA.
-Emma is seen entering and exiting the building four times within a 14-minute period.
+On November 20, Emma Fillipoff was captured on the YWCA’s surveillance camera entering and exiting the building four times within 14 minutes.

-On Wednesday, November 21st, Emma arranged to have a tow truck driver pick up her van at Sandy Merriman and drive to Sooke, BC to tow her red Mazda MPV back to the 700 block of Burdett Ave in Victoria.
+On November 21, Emma arranged to have a tow truck driver transport her red Mazda MPV back to Sandi Merriman House.
 She appeared to be in good spirits, according to the driver.

-On November 25th, Emma’s van was towed again due to parking enforcements on Burdette Avenue.
-Her van is taken to Chateau Victoria’s parking lot.
+On November 25, Emma’s van was towed again due to parking enforcements on Burdette Avenue and taken to Chateau Victoria’s parking lot.

 Day of Disappearance

-At 7:00 a.m. on the 28th, Emma arrived at Chateau Victoria where her van was parked.
-She became upset after seeing the notice on her vehicle and asked staff if she could keep the van there another night.
+At 7:00 a.m. on the 28th, Emma arrived at Chateau Victoria and became upset after seeing the notice on her vehicle.
+She asked the staff if she could keep the van there another night.
 They granted her request.

-At 8:23 a.m., Emma was captured on video surveillance inside a nearby 7-Eleven convenience store at the corner of Douglas and Humboldt streets where she purchased a $200 prepaid credit card with her debit card.
-She is then seen peering out the store window as if she’s looking or waiting for someone.
+At 8:23 a.m., Emma was captured on video surveillance inside a nearby 7-Eleven convenience store at the corner of Douglas and Humboldt streets.
+She purchased a $200 prepaid credit card with her debit card.
+She peered out the store window as if she was looking or waiting for someone.

 At 10:00 a.m., Julien Huard claimed he saw Emma while riding a city bus.
 She was standing on a sidewalk on Pandora Street.
 He disembarked the bus, ran an errand, and then went back to the area where he saw Emma from the bus.
 He said he approached her and asked if she needed help, to which she replied no.